 As we all know, higher ISO means more light-sensitive while lower ISO is less sensitive, so they should be set according to the conditions outside.
 Moreover, the grainy effect of Higher ISOs should be kept in mind as well.

 So if the light is low, high ISO is preferred to the point of immersion of grains.
-To avoid grain, you can go for a low of an ISO, but it is only possible if there is enough light.
+To avoid grain, you can go for a low ISO, but it is only possible if there is enough light.
 The grain effect of high ISO also depends upon camera type as each camera handles grain differently.
-So test your camera in different light conditions before conduction the final outdoor portrait.
+So test your camera in different light conditions before conducting the final outdoor portrait.

 Here are some bullet points that make ISO settings easier for you: